ahmedEid1/Compact-programming-course-capstone-project/README.md

 - **Cars**: The `Car` class represents a car in the simulation.
 Each car has properties such as the car's ID, and charging speed.
 The `Car` class has methods to get the charging time and to check if the car is fully charged.

-These classes interact with each other and with other classes in the simulation to simulate the process of charging electric cars at charging stations.
+These classes interact with each other and with other classes in the simulation to simulate the process of charging cars at charging stations.

 ---